OPLZZ/pickwick-chef/README.markdown

 Please note that deployment is not fully tested yet.

-To build the stack in Amazon EC2, in addition to previouse credentials, you need to export the path to your private SSH key, downloaded from the AWS console:
+To build the stack in Amazon EC2, in addition to previous credentials, you need to export the path to your private SSH key, downloaded from the AWS console:

     export SSH_IDENTITY_FILE='/path/to/your/name-ec2.pem'